 Stage 5: Scaling

-Health, Transport & Supply Chains and Technology
+Health, Transport & Supply Chains, Data/Analytics and 2 MoreSEE ALL

 Funds Raised to Date

 Modernising health services and using data for decision making across Asia-Pacific is a complex challenge in a demanding environment.
 Pacific leaders in healthcare have moved to adopt digital technology and have made good progress - but systems for HIS, stock management, surveillance, disaster response and facility surveying are still typically siloed and data are difficult to aggregate and analyse in real-time.
 This makes data hard to use for decision makers, especially when needed rapidly.

 Tupaia is a free and open-source data aggregation, analysis and visualisation platform that syncs data from multiple sources (including mSupply and DHIS2) in real-time and makes it available in customized views to decision-makers.
 These decision-makers range from district managers to senior ministry staff and multilateral donors.
 Tupaia can be used for health supply chain strengthening, disaster response, improving service provision, disease surveillance and tracking immunization coverage.

 Our beneficiaries broadly include all patients of primary healthcare facilities in our partner countries.
 These may include mothers and children seeking immunizations, victims of disasters or anybody seeking basic healthcare.